 - In the right pane, you have the following options:

-- Require opt-in (required under the GDPR): click to toggle the switch on to require users to opt in to cookie tracking.
+- Require opt-in: click to toggle the switch on to require users to opt in to cookie tracking.

 - Notification terms text: text displayed in your privacy banner.